arcus/education_modules/git_history_of_project/git_history_of_project.md

 The first thing to notice is that your commit messages are here!
 This is a good reminder to write clear and concise messages because **future** you may be very grateful when trying to figure out where exactly **past** you introduced a particular issue.

 The second thing to notice is the structure of each entry in the log: commit, Author, Date, message.
-When you identify which commit you want to look at, the commit number is the unique 40 digit string of letters and numbers above it after the word "commit".
-In Dracula's repository, the unique identifier for the commit in which he "add[ed] concerns about effects of Mars' moons on Wolfman" is `fe532b097861acb8bd3d7f221d6ee741249dc8f0`.
+When you identify which commit you want to look at, the commit number is the 40 digit string of letters and numbers at the top of it after the word "commit".
+In Dracula's repository, the identifier for the commit in which he "add[ed] concerns about effects of Mars' moons on Wolfman" is `fe532b097861acb8bd3d7f221d6ee741249dc8f0`.

 <div class = "learnmore">
 **What is this number?**